grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 ## Architecture

-The Grafana Agent can run a set of tracing instances, each of which configures its own pipeline.
+The Grafana Agent can be configured to run a set of tracing pipelines to collect data from your applications and write it to Tempo.
-Each pipeline is built using OpenTelemetry, and its architecture mirrors that of the OTel Collector's [design](https://github.com/open-telemetry/opentelemetry-collector/blob/846b971758c92b833a9efaf742ec5b3e2fbd0c89/docs/design.md).
+Pipelines are built using OpenTelemetry, and its architecture mirrors that of the OTel Collector's [design](https://github.com/open-telemetry/opentelemetry-collector/blob/846b971758c92b833a9efaf742ec5b3e2fbd0c89/docs/design.md).
 See the [configuration reference](https://github.com/grafana/agent/blob/main/docs/configuration-reference.md#tempo_instance_config) for all available config options.
 For a quick start, refer to this [blog post](https://grafana.com/blog/2020/11/17/tracing-with-the-grafana-agent-and-grafana-tempo/).